Fermions and gravitational gyrotropy: Inhomogeneous chiral densities

-The form of the results at this point is quit simple, but this is in part because they are in a mixed direct space--Fourier space representation, the argument of $n_5$ involving both the comoving coordinate $\bx$ and the Fourier direction $\hat\bk$.
-To move further, and to connect with other work, we complete the passage to Fourier space.
+The form of the results at this point is quit simple, but this is in part because they are in a mixed direct space--Fourier space representation, the argument of $N_5$ involving both the comoving coordinate $\bx$ and the Fourier direction $\hat\bk$.
+To connect with the usual formalism, we must complete the passage to Fourier space.